Mechanic’s Lien Coverage Requires Underwriter Approval.

 After what period of time can you waive a mechanic's liens if no suit is filed?

-The general rule is that a recorded lien remains enforceable for a two (2) year period.
-Therefore, if the lien claimant has not brought a judicial proceeding to enforce their lien within the two (2) year period, then the lien will be deemed expired.
+The general rule is that a recorded lien remains enforceable for a two (2) year period from the date of the recording of the lien.
+52-140.

 Removing or Waiving Liens

-Is there a statutory procedure for affidavits if completion or notices of completion?
+Is there a statutory procedure for affidavits of completion or notices of completion?